 The future of electricity generation from coal in the world

-There are currently over 2,400 coal-fired power plants in operation across 79 countries.
-The installed capacity of these power plants is approaching 2100 GW, with a further 176 GW currently under construction.
-Reducing greenhouse gas emissions by phasing out coal is arguably one of the top priorities for the global business community.
-The Intergovernmental Panel on Climate Change (IPCC) has set a target of reducing the share of coal in global primary energy supply to between 1-7 per cent by 2050.
-Coal currently accounts for 26.8 per cent of the global primary energy supply, making it the second most significant source of energy after oil.
+As of 1 January 2026, there are 2,436 operational coal-fired power stations worldwide.
+The installed capacity of these stations exceeds 2,200 GW, and a further 242 GW of capacity is currently under construction.
+Reducing greenhouse gas emissions by phasing out coal use to halt the climate crisis is undoubtedly one of the most important priorities on the global agenda.
+According to the Intergovernmental Panel on Climate Change (IPCC), coal’s share of global primary energy supply must be reduced to between 1% and 7% by 2050.
+Coal currently accounts for 28% of global primary energy supply, ranking second only to oil.

 Projected Progress of Turkey’s Electricity Mix, 2015 – 2023.
 2015 and 2019 data are from TEİAŞ Electricity Statistics, 2023 targets are from the 11th Development Plan.